DwikiBudilaksana/factual-consistency-bart-nli/README.md

 | BART + NLI Reranking | 0.3834 | 0.2085 | 0.3156 | **0.4664** | **0.0112** |

 See `results/` for the full set of numbers, including the ablation study and method comparison.

+**Circularity check:** the entailment gain above (0.3100 → 0.4664, +50.5%) is measured by the same NLI model used to select candidates.
+Cross-validating with an independent evaluator (XLM-RoBERTa-large-XNLI, not involved in candidate selection) in `09_second_nli_evaluator.ipynb` finds the gain remains statistically significant but shrinks to **+8.7%** (negligible effect size, Cohen's d = -0.158, vs. -0.549 under the selection model) — see `results/second_nli_evaluator_results.json`.
+Report the larger figure with this caveat attached; treat the independent-evaluator number as the more conservative estimate of the true effect.

 ## License